skellis46/finger-pointing-moon/case-for-support.md

 >We start out not seeing what is there.
 But by looking and interrogating and challenging, we come to see it.
 The work challenges us to reorganize our seeing, our expectations, and our thinking.
 The work of art, like that of philosophy, is the reorganization of ourselves.
 And this reorganization, this work, aims also at understanding.[@noe_strange_2015 Chapter 11, n.p.]

 **Noë is stating that the value and function of art is not about discovery, but in understanding.
-We are changed by it.**
+We are changed by it.** -- and therefore, the communication of changes becomes vital to the epistemological project in any research, but particularly PaR and in particular (even more) body-based.

 Past efforts to describe an epistemology of practice-research reveal the complexity of the problem.
 There are effectively three _agents_ at play in this intellectual labour -- the artefact, the artist and the audience -- and the extent to which an artist-scholar foregrounds the role of each has determined their position in understanding the epistemic boundaries of practice-research.
 What is shared between the positions is an overarching relativist constructivist framework.
 Such a framework gives license to the artist-scholar (and/or the audience) to say anything about the work they present and represent; that is, there are no limits to the claims that are made.